cardanoz/constitution/constitution-23.md

 ### **Section 1 Amendment Rules**

-Amendments to this Constitution, including the Cardano Blockchain Guardrails Appendix, shall require approval through a collective decision-making process, by means of an on-chain governance action supported by at least 65% of the then active voting stake, unless a different threshold is expressly provided in the Cardano Blockchain Guardrails Appendix for the amendment of a particular Guardrail, in which case that specified threshold shall apply.
+Amendments to this Constitution, including the Cardano Blockchain Guardrails Appendix, shall require approval via an on-chain governance action supported by at least 65% of the active voting stake at that time, unless a different threshold is expressly provided in the Cardano Blockchain Guardrails Appendix for the amendment of a particular Guardrail, in which case that threshold shall apply.

 **APPENDIX I. CARDANO BLOCKCHAIN GUARDRAILS**
 ---------------------------------------------